 Everything You Need to Know About CBD and Quitting Smoking

-Every year, it is estimated that tobacco smoking leads to the deaths of more than eight million people across the world.
-This number includes both smokers and non-smokers who are affected by third party smoke.
+Are you seeking information on CBD and quitting smoking?
+Every year, tobacco smoking leads to the deaths of more than eight million people across the world.
+This number includes both smokers and non-smokers by second-hand smoke.
 It may seem surprising that smokers continue this habit knowing its dangerous nature.
 However, smoking is largely addictive and can be hard to break.

 Smokers who decide to quit smoking on the other hand do not have it easy.
 Strong and unpleasant withdrawal symptoms make it very hard for those trying to quit achieve long-lived success.

-Research suggests that CBD oil may be helpful to those quitting smoking.
-Cannabidiol, also known as CBD, may ease the stress and symptoms of anxiety associated with the withdrawal symptoms from the cessation of smoking; great news for cigarette smokers looking to kick this habit, and lead healthier lives.
+There is recent research that suggests that CBD oil may be helpful to those quitting smoking.
+And that’s great news for cigarette smokers looking to kick this habit, and lead healthier lives.

 How Addictions Develop